datalakehouse/docs/docs/products/postgresql/howto/visualize-grafana.rst

 Visualize PostgreSQL data with Grafana
 ======================================

 PostgreSQL can hold a wide variety of types of data, and creating visualisations helps gather insights on top of raw figures.
-Luckily, Aiven can set up the Grafana and the integration between the two services for you.
+Luckily, DLH can set up the Grafana and the integration between the two services for you.

 Integrate PostgreSQL and Grafana